SamLMG/MitoComp/README.md

 We advise adding the `--dry` option to this command first.
 This will not submit any jobs but will print jobs to be completed and flag up any errors.

-We provide MitoComp two alternate runmodes.
+We provide MitoComp three alternate runmodes.
 These are specified via the -m flag.
 This determines how far the pipeline should run.
 For assembly and an initial annotation, specify "-m assembly".
+To annotate, visualise and compare previously assembled mitochondrial genomes, specify "-m annotate".
+Restarting the pipeline with this option may be particularly useful in cases where the pipeline fails due to certain assembly jobs reaching wall-time limits.
 For a complete run, specify "-m all" or ignore this option.
 For example the following command will run in assembly mode:

 ```
 ./MitoComp -m assembly -t slurm -c data/cluster-config-SLURM.yaml.template